ajpgarner/moment/README.md

 To use from MATLAB, add the following folders to the matlab path: `moment/matlab`, `moment/matlab/classes`, and `moment/matlab/functions`.

+### Mac
+Only tested on Intel-based Macs.
+You first need the compilation tools if you don't already have:

+<pre>brew install git
+brew install gcc@12
+brew install cmake</pre>

+It is vital to use GCC 12, it will not work with the native clang.
+After that the commands are the same as in GNU/Linux:

+<pre>git clone --recursive https://github.com/ajpgarner/moment.git
+cd moment
+cmake . -DCMAKE_BUILD_TYPE=Release
+cmake --build .</pre>

+Once the build is complete, the binary `mtk.mexmaci64` will be automatically copied into the `moment/matlab` folder.

+To use from MATLAB, add the following folders to the matlab path: `moment/matlab`, `moment/matlab/classes`, and `moment/matlab/functions`.

 ### Windows: CLion
 Clone the repository (e.g. with GitHub desktop).